Crafts, gardens &

 Almost all meals

-All transport within Japan – domestic flight, trains, bullet trains, cable car, monorail, bicycles, taxis
+All transport within Japan – chauffeur between Kansai Airport and home, trains, bullet trains, cable car, monorail, bicycles, taxis

 Most sightseeing, activities and entrance fees